apple/foundationdb/documentation/sphinx/source/client-testing.rst

 The simplest way of testing for these kind of errors is a simple mechanism called ``Buggify``.
 If this option is enabled in the client, the client will randomly throw errors that an application might see in a production environment.
-Enable this option in testing will greatly improve the probabiliyty that error handling is tested properly.
+Enable this option in testing will greatly improve the probability that error handling is tested properly.

 Options to Control Buggify
 ==========================